mosaic-jasondebolt/phoenix/Phoenix/README.md

 * After the testing environment is deployed to, a set of integration tests and load tests may further test your microservice.
 * All environments contain there own databases, lambda functions, ECS clusters, dynamoDB tables, SSM parameters, and API Gateway deployments.
 * Finally, the artifacts are deployed to a production environment using blue/green deployment strategies for all AWS resources.
-* Optionally, pull request specific ephemeral pipelines can be added if your team requires these
+* Optionally, pull request specific ephemeral pipelines can be added if your team requires these.

 ### One time configuration of your AWS account to work with Phoenix